fluencelabs/aquavm/docs/fold.md

 `(fold <iterable> <iterator> <instruction> [<last_instruction>])`

-Iterable can be: a stream, map, canonicalized stream, canonicalized map or scalar array.
+Iterable can be:
+- scalars: canonicalized stream, canonicalized map, scalar array
+- stream-based structs: stream, map

+Please note that `fold`'s algo for a scalar iterable is a subset of the `algo` for stream-based iterable.
+See [`fold` for stream specifics](#fold-for-stream-specifics)

 If `last_instruction` is not set, then it's assumed:
  - `null` in case of `(fold (seq ...`